Out of the Blue (1980 film): Filming

-The film was made in Vancouver, from October 15, 1979 to December 3, 1979.
+Peter Young was the set decorator for the film.
+Out of the Blue was made in Vancouver, from October 15, 1979, to December 3, 1979.
 Various icons of Vancouver in that era are featured in the film, including the Pointed Sticks, one of the leading bands of Vancouver's punk era.
 Actress Sharon Farrell recalled that Hopper essentially "rewrote the script" for the film every morning, and that he mandated the cast meet each day at 5:00 a.m. to discuss the day's shoot.

 Release

 Out of the Blue was shown in competition at the Cannes Film Festival in May 1980, a screening during which critic Rex Reed wrote was met by "boos, catcalls, and general nausea by shocked audiences who still cannot believe what they have seen."
-It was later released in Paris on April 15, 1981, Los Angeles on December 3, 1982, New York on April 8, 1983, and in Vancouver, Canada on December 3, 1983.
+It was later released in Paris on April 15, 1981, Los Angeles on November 17, 1982, New York on April 8, 1983, and in Vancouver, Canada on December 3, 1983.